British logistics in the Normandy campaign: Planning

-Two important co-ordinating bodies were created.
+Two important coordinating bodies were created.
 The Build-Up Control Organisation (BUCO) was formed on 20 April 1944 at Combined Operations Headquarters (although it was not part of it).
 It was charged with responsibility for regulating the build-up of vehicles and personnel by allocating priorities for the available shipping.
 Once the final plans for the landing were drawn up, all further alterations had to be implemented by BUCO.
 Movement Control (MOVCO) was responsible for the movement of units to the coastal areas and ports from which they would embark.
 Like BUCO, it had separate staffs for the American and British zones which operated independently.
 There was also the Turnaround Control Organisation (TURCO), which controlled the turnaround of shipping at the ports of loading; the Combined Operations Repair Organisation (COREP), which handled repairs to damaged ships and landing craft; the Combined Tugboat Organisation (COTUG) managed a fleet of tugboats.

 The objective of the campaign was to secure a lodgement on the mainland of Europe from which further operations could be conducted.
 The lodgement area had to be large enough and have sufficient port facilities to maintain between twenty-six and thirty divisions, with additional divisions arriving at the rate of three to five a month.
-The Allies had to land an assault force sufficient to overcome the initial opposition, and build it up faster than the Germans could respond.
+The Allies had to land an assault force sufficient to overcome the initial opposition and build it up faster than the Germans could respond.
 The campaign plan involved a landing in Normandy, followed by an advance to the south.
 The ports in Brittany would be captured, and the Allied armies would then turn east and cross the Seine River.
 For administrative planning purposes, it was assumed that the Breton and Loire ports would be captured by D+40 and the Seine reached by D+90.
 Montgomery did not expect that the campaign would unfold according to plan and did not commit himself to a timetable.
 "Whether operations will develop on these lines", he noted on 8 May, "must of course depend on our own and the enemy situation which cannot be predicted accurately at the present moment".
 The assault had to be postponed for 24 hours but there were contingency plans that covered both this and a 48-hour postponement.